Stogon/unleash-bundle/README.md

     instance_id: '<some ID>'

     # Unleash application name.
-    # For Gitlab feature flags, it can the environment name.
+    # For Gitlab feature flags, it can be set to the environment name.
     # default: '%kernel.environment%'
     environment: '%kernel.environment%'